-The value of any live stand-up comedy class is directly related to who is teaching the class and what is offered as a part of that class.
+The value of any live stand-up comedy class is directly related to the individual who is teaching the class and what is offered as a part of that class.

 So in the last section, let’s review a few things that you can research on your own when it comes to a stand-up comedy class being offered in your area.

 Things You Can Check Out Before You Take A Stand-up Comedy Class Or Workshop

 1. Find out if the instructor is (or was) actually a stand-up comedian.

 Unfortunately, there are a number of so-called stand-up comedy instructors who either have never even been a performing comedian, never got past open mike level with their stand-up comedy act or never worked as a paid professional.

 2. See if the instructor has an online video of their stand-up comedy act that you can review.

 Note: If they can’t provide one, that should be a huge hint as to what you are going to get as far as comedy material development information goes.

 3. Find out if there are in class performances included with the class and a graduation show at the end of the class.

-As I mentioned before, if you have developed stand-up comedy material ready when you get to the class, you will have a valuable resource for ideas on editing, adjusting, honing and expanding that material quickly.
+As I mentioned before, if you have developed stand-up comedy material before you get to the class, you will have a valuable resource for ideas on editing, adjusting, honing and expanding that material quickly.

-Note: Single session stand-up comedy workshops may or may not have performance opportunities associated with them.
+Note: Single session stand-up comedy workshops or short classes may or may not have performance opportunities associated with them.

 4. See if the instructor will provide the contact information for 2-3 former students so that you can ask them questions about the class or workshop.

 Hint: If the former students are performing, find out where and go check them out if possible to see what kind of progress they have made as a result of taking the class or workshop.

 Not many things speak louder than results — especially results that you can see and experience with your own eyes.